 As you may of suspected, these are the same illuminations you’ll see when using the USB port to charge the battery.

 Connect the included micro USB cable to the port on the light, and the blue switch indicator will appear.
 The battery isn’t charging though until you turn the light ON via the tail-switch.
 Once you do that, the indicator will flash in red… and continue until charging is finished.
 When the switch light turns solid blue, you know it’s complete.

 Remember to click the tail-switch (to turn the light off) after disconnecting the USB.
 The light won’t be ON… but the blue indicator will be.
 So if you don’t want to start draining the battery right away… switch it off completely.

 The Soonfire VS37GT reminds me of other flashlights of this type.
 Namely the Klarus XT12GT.
 It’s a good all around, solid, tactical light.
 It’s not small by any means, although you have a deep enough pocket, the clip is positioned close enough to the end, so very little protrudes from your pocket Keep in mind the head is 1.8″ wide, and the lower portion of the barrel is 0.9″.

 The inclusion of the 18650 battery is appreciated.
 When my package arrived, the battery voltage was below 3 volts!!
 This is highly unusual.
 Most batteries arrive at 3.6 volts.
 There was no tab on the end of it to prevent a connection during transport, and it wasn’t ON either, so I’m not sure how that occurred.
 I charged the battery in the MiBoxer C2 charger, and was pleased to see it took just over 3400mAh!
 I concluded that the battery IS of good quality!

-The Soonfire VS37GT is available with “Prime” on Amazon.
-You can visit its product page by clicking here!
+The Soonfire VS37GT may or may not be available on Amazon Prime at the moment, but you can visit the Soonfire product page by clicking here!